Tackling Opioid Addiction in Indian Country

 Then there are socioeconomics.
 As a result of this history, many Native people live in impoverished areas with few job opportunities.
 The link between unemployment and opioid use has been well documented.
 Tribal leaders and individuals in Native communities have made immense progress toward trying to resolve this issue, but the scope of its severity is something that cannot be underestimated, which is why the problem has not yet been eradicated.
 Until unemployment decreases and economic development surges in Indian country, the propensity toward high rates of addiction are likely to remain.

-Native American people are susceptible to opioid addiction due to a fault in genetics or DNA.
+Native American people are not susceptible to opioid addiction due to a fault in genetics or DNA.
 They are susceptible to addiction due to a devastating history, which resulted in the current state of economic challenges that are proving nearly impossible to overcome.
 The attorneys arguing on behalf of the tribes recognize this, as is apparent in court documents, but so should everyone else who is trying to understand the issue.